langaricaalli37/group-6/README.md

 - Sadikshya Kuikel (@sadikshya2011) UI mockup designer
 - maya hadlock (@Mayahadlock) group title desginer
 - Camilla Codell (@github) timeline desginer

+## TO DO LIST:
+- classes do not include the coding tha is only in the main tab
+- logo for the game
+- start and gameover screens
+- updating UML / class diagramn
+- getting the code to work